 Health Management Corporation of America, formed under the name U.S. Health Management Corporation and referred to as "HMCA", was organized by FONAR in March 1997.
 HMCA was formed as a wholly-owned subsidiary which engages in the business of providing comprehensive management services to diagnostic imaging facilities.
-The services we provide include development, administration, leasing of office
+The services we provide include development, administration, leasing of office space, facilities and equipment, provision of supplies, staffing, training and supervision of non-medical personnel, credentialing, accounting, billing and collection, assistance with compliance matters and the development and implementation of practice growth and marketing strategies.

-Subsequently, in May 2011, HMCA contributed all of its assets, liabilities and business to Imperial which is controlled but not wholly-owned by HMCA.
+In May 2011, HMCA contributed all of its assets, liabilities and business to Imperial Management Services, LLC which is controlled but not wholly-owned by HMCA.
 Imperial is continuing the business of HMCA utilizing the same facilities, equipment and personnel as HMCA.
 This transaction did not result in a change of control or policy, but was solely a means to raise capital.
-To avoid confusion in making comparisons and to show the continuity of the business, our physician management and diagnostic services segment is sometimes referred to as "HMCA-IMPERIAL" for both periods before and after May 2, 2011.